cassidoxa/murahdahla/README.md

 # Supported Games and Submitting Times

-Currently the bot supports ALTTPR (alttpr.com ), SMZ3 (samus.link), and SM (Total's randomizer
+Currently the bot supports permalinks for:
+* ALTTPR (alttpr.com )
+* SMZ3 (samus.link)
-at sm.samus.link) permalinks.
+* SM (total's randomizer at sm.samus.link)
+* SM VARIA (varia.run)

 This means that if you start a race with a permalink from one of these sites, the bot will gather some information about the game to display in the submission channel and on the leaderboard.
-You can pass other URLs or information to the start commands and those will be displayed as provided as well, but the game will be listed as "Other."
+You can pass other URLs or information (e.g. settings, flag strings, seeds, etc)to the start commands and those will be displayed as provided as well, but the game will be listed as "Other."

 Subissions will always have a time and may require a collection rate depending on game.
 If you're playing ALTTPR, for example, the bot requires a submission in the format